 Historically, artemisinin has been used primarily as a treatment for drug-resistant malaria.1 It is under investigation for use in humans in the treatment of breast cancer, prostate cancer, ovarian cancer, colon cancer, kidney and bladder cancers, melanoma, lymphoma, lung cancer, retinoblastoma, and more.1

-In dogs, artemisinin has been investigated for use against histiocytic sarcomas, squamous cell carcinoma, melanoma, lymphoma, osteosarcoma, hemangiosarcoma, and more.4,5,7 A study looking at artemisinin use in dogs with cancer who had failed other treatment options showed a short-term stabilization of disease (i.e. weeks) in approximately a third of the dogs, with one dog having complete resolution of a histiocytic sarcoma.4 Another study showed improved survival times for dogs treated with artemisinin alongside other treatment modalities.5
+A study looking at artemisinin use in dogs with cancer who had failed other treatment options showed a short-term stabilization of disease (i.e., weeks) in approximately a third of the dogs, with one dog having complete resolution of histiocytic sarcoma.4

 Artemisinin’s Side Effects

-Early studies documented significant and severe side effects in animals including life-threatening neurologic and cardiac toxicities.
+Early studies documented significant and severe side effects in animals, including life-threatening neurologic and cardiac toxicities.
 However, further research has concluded that these negative effects likely resulted from administering high concentrations of artemisinin derivatives through injectable routes.4 Oral use seems much better tolerated.

 The most common side effects include:4,7

-What Can Artemisin Be Used Alongside?
+What Can Artemisinin Be Used Alongside?

 When to Not Use Artemisinin with Your Dog